-The 2015 TAZ layer is based directly on aggregations of 2010 Census Block boundaries.
-Updated zone boundaries also take the 2012 TAZ layer into account, maintaining existing zones where appropriate.
+The 2019 TAZ layer is based directly on aggregations of 2010 Census Block boundaries in a manner consistent with the 2015 model.
 In some cases it was necessary to split Census Blocks into separate zones, but this was avoided when possible.
 Figure 4.1 and Figure 4.2 show the updated zone system, compared to the previous zone system, for the expanded and unexpanded regions.

 Numbering of updated zones is non-sequential.
-Zones that remain consistent with 2012 definitions generally use the same zone number as the 2012 layer.
+Zones that remain consistent with 2015 definitions generally use the same zone number as the 2015 layer.
 In cases where zones were changed significantly, multiple zones were merged into a single zone, or one zone was split into multiple zones, new zones numbers were used.
-These new zone numbers were chosen so that they do not match numbering of unrelated zones from the 2012 TAZ layer.
+These new zone numbers were chosen so that they do not match numbering of unrelated zones from the 2015 TAZ layer.